All planning checklists

 Begin large-group accommodation research

-Explore areas like Newnham or Chesterton for larger houses, as central Cambridge has limited options.
-Check Hen Hideaways or local agencies for house bookings.
+Try Newnham or Chesterton for larger houses; browse Hen Hideaways or local agencies for group-friendly options.

 Moderate·High impact